roldanjr/pomatez-website/contents/hero/index.md

 ---
 title: Be Productive and Effective
-subTitle: Wonderful time management app based on Pomodoro Technique that will help boost your productivity.
+subTitle: Multi-platform time management app based on Pomodoro Technique that will help boost your productivity.
 ---